Join the webinar on ‘Real-time Smart Alerts for Quick Issue Detection and Resolution’ on Dec 3rd.

 • Captures HTTPS traffic even when ip addresses are used instead of host names.

-The first three advantages come from the wrapper code in mitmproxy-java which is basically a Java version of the great Node.js module I found for the same purpose: mitmproxy-node.
+To help us to use Appium to capture network traffic, the first three advantages come from the wrapper code in mitmproxy-java which is basically a Java version of the great Node.js module I found for the same purpose: mitmproxy-node.
 The last bullet point comes from the use of mitmproxy.

 Remotely test and debug key workflows for your app as if the device were in the palm of your hand.
 Learn more.